 What should I eat before a workout?

 It depends.
 If it’s a light workout, you should be able to power through it without extra fuel.
-But if you’re going to hit it hard and keep hitting it for a while, eat a healthy snack that contains a mixture of carbs and protein (e.g., apple slices with peanut butter) one to three hours before you begin.
+But if you’re going to hit it hard and keep hitting it for a while, eat a healthy snack that contains a mixture of carbs and protein (e.g., apple slices with peanut butter) 1 to 3 hours before you begin.

 Also, if you find yourself dragging, a pre-workout drink like Beachbody Performance Energize can help give you the boost you need to crush your sweat session.

 When you sweat, you not only lose water, but also high concentrations of sodium and chloride.
 Electrolyte drinks are used to replace what you lose.

 But as long as you stay hydrated, eat a balanced diet, and work out less than 60 minutes a day, you can probably skip the sports drink.

 The kicker is that most people don’t drink enough water throughout the day to start their workouts well hydrated.

 How do I get rid of my muffin top?